 1.1.
 Sources and Structure

-Vitamin B2, also known as riboflavin, is an Essential Vitamin or Mineral used to produce two cofactors required by a variety of enzymes in the human body known as flavin adenine dinucleotidde (FAD) and flavin mononucleotide (FMN).
+Vitamin B2, also known as riboflavin, is an essential vitamin used to produce two cofactors required by a variety of enzymes in the human body known as flavin adenine dinucleotidde (FAD) and flavin mononucleotide (FMN).

 Sources of riboflavin include:

 Avocado (100µg per half avocado or 68g fresh weight)

 Milk at up to 822µg/L in 3.5% and 770µg/L in skim with 77-80% of the riboflavin being bound to proteins in both forms of milk

 Leafy vegetables, whole grains, liver, and fresh meat also contain riboflavin

 When present in food sources, riboflavin tends to be bound to proteins in the food product.